canonical/pylxd/doc/source/usage.rst

 .. currentmodule:: pylxd

-Once you have :doc:`installed <installation>`, you're ready to instanciate an API client to start interacting with the LXD daemon on
+Once you have :doc:`installed <installation>`, you're ready to instantiate an API client to start interacting with the LXD daemon on
 localhost:

 .. code-block:: python